Along the Peace River in Punta Gorda, Fla.

 “Floating face down in a shallow, syrupy-brown tributary of the Peace River, I peered through my dive mask.
 Inquisitive minnows approached cautiously.
-A shy yellow-bellied slider turtle took refuge behind a submerged rock,” writes Mark Renz, a noted Florida fossil hunter and author at FossilExpeditions.com.
+A shy yellow-bellied slider turtle took refuge behind a submerged rock,” wrote Mark Renz, a noted Florida fossil hunter and author at FossilExpeditions.com.

 “Suddenly, my mind and vision were transported a million years back in time, where a tropical short-haired mammoth had occupied my space.
 The big beast sauntered majestically past stately palms and bristly palmetto shrubs.
 The flora was distant kin to the same vegetation I had traipsed through to find this remote Pleistocene preserve.

 “I knew a mammoth had been here.
 I knew it probably drank from the same stream in which I now snorkeled.
 Just then, the chewing surface of the massive herbivore’s tooth, looking like the sole of a size 15 Air Jordan tennis shoe, poked up through the white powdery sand bottom.”